 Activities:

-- Continuation of advanced strengthening and plyometric exercises.
+- Maintaining advanced strengthening and explosive exercises.

 - Complete involvement in sport-specific training.

-- Continuous proprioception and balance exercises.
+- Sustained proprioceptive and balance activities.

 - Periodic visits to your University City, MO physical therapist to review progress and modify the program.